cselab/Mirheo/docs/source/index.rst

 Introduction
 ************

-The **uDeviceX** code is designed as a classical molecular dynamics code adapted for inclusion of large (consisting of thousands of particles) rigid bodies and cells.
+The **YMeRo** code is designed as a classical molecular dynamics code adapted for inclusion of large (consisting of thousands of particles) rigid bodies and cells.
 Main features of the code include:

 * fluids represented as free particles interacting with different pairwise potentials (i.e. DPD or Lennard-Jones),